fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 So mixins are just functions taking a class and returning a decorated class with new attributes or new behavior.
 And since functions compose well together, they are nicely composable primitives.

 To use a mixin we just extend from its application on the base class, and to compose them we just compose the applications.
 For example, the `Togglable` mixin adds an `initTogglable` method taking the (initial) attributes to be toggled, whether this initial state is the active state, and the events toggling it.
-So the headless `ToggleButton` element could be implemented like this:
+So the headless `ToggleButton` class could be implemented like this:

 <Highlighter code="mixin.svelte.ts" />

-You see how we could very easily adapt this to create a headless switch component (by toggling `aria-checked`).
+You see how we could very easily adapt this to create a headless switch component, by toggling `aria-checked` on click.
 Many things in a UI are togglable so this is a powerful abstraction.
 From there we can also build a disclosure component by toggling `aria-expanded`, a hoverable by toggling on `mouseenter` and off during `mouseleave`.
 See the corresponding mixins for more on these low level primitives.

 Also notice how readable and short the code is.